idptools/sparrow/README.md

 ### Roadmap
 An initial public version of SPARROW was released in June 2022 to enable existing tools developed by the Holehouse lab to use this code.
 This version is not meant for those outside the Holehouse lab to take and use (see **Use and distribution** for their own safety!).

-A full public release is planned for spring of 2024.
+A full public release is planned for spring of 2025.

 ## Changelog

+#### Nover 2024 (version 0.2.3 release)
+* Updated to using pyproject.toml for package data
+* Fixed tests to work with metapredict V3

 #### June 2024 (version 0.2.3 release)
 * Cythonized SHD/SCD and IWD clustering sequence parameters